 Just like that! -- Louth man's Tommy Cooper fezzes could fetch thousands at auction

+Just like that! - Tommy Cooper fezzes fetch double expected price at auction

 and on Freeview 262 or Freely 565